 Hiking in Whites since 1969.
 AMC member since early 1970s (with a few gap years) Completed 4000'ers in 1986, including most in winter as well.
 Active as AMC Volunteer Naturalist, especially on birds, trees, and local history.
 Author of Waterfalls of the White Mountains (Backcountry Publications, 1989 and 1999).
 Lived and hiked in Africa for 10+ years in five countries.
 Profession: International development economist, now semi-retired.

-Join us on this spring loop hike over the Welch-Dickey range at the southern end of NH's White Mountains, near Waterville Valley.
+Join us on this summer loop hike over the Welch-Dickey range at the southern end of NH's White Mountains, near Waterville Valley.
 The Welch-Dickey loop gives excellent views including Mt.Tripyramid and the Sandwich Range, and is a rewarding and moderate hike.
 A stop at a local watering hole afterwards is optional.
 Trip Rating=C3B/Total mileage=4.4 miles/Total Elevation Gain=1800 ft

 Join the Forty Plus Committee to strike off another 52 With a View hike up Stinson Mountain (2900').
 This is a relatively easy hike with 1400 feet elevation gain and a round trip mileage of 3.8 miles.
 Most of the hike is in the shelter of woods but the ledge summit provides excellent views in all directions with the exception of southwest - a wonderful place to eat lunch and enjoy the view.
 Newcomers to hiking and beginner hikers are very welcome.